Temurgugu/tgugushvili/content/en/event/cmf2022/index.md

-If you would like to join the session, please submit presentation abstract.
-The [abstract](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022/call-for-abstracts.html-2) submission deadline is 17 January, 2022, but due to covid19 pandemic, it may change.
-For more details, contact the forum representatives (info on the conference [page](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022))
+If you would like to join the session, please contact us at the following email address temur.gugushvili155@sps.tsu.edu.ge.
+Due to the covid19 pandemic, the conference was postponed.
+The event date will soon be available.
+Please, check conference's [page](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022).